yagosys/202301/userguide/010-eks/demo_macvlan.md

 *you will need generate your own ssh key , which you can use ssh-keygen and place it under ~/.ssh/id* *the kubernetes serviceCIDR is 10.96.0.0/12*
 *the VPC has subnet 10.0.0.0/16*
+*the default region and az is on ap-east-1, you can change to other regions and az if you want*

 the kubernetes version is 1.25 paste below script on your client terminal to create eks cluster